Our world is broken.

-Our world is broken.
 Our climate is sliding out of control.
-We’re living through a mass extinction event.
+We’re living in a mass extinction event.
 Our economy rewards the rich.
 Our politics is getting steadily more polarised and authoritarian.

-We used to think depression and anxiety were just about brain chemistry; now, we’re realising they’re a response to the world we live in.
-And we’re also realising that democracy can only work if enough of us can stay untriggered, feel empathy for each other, and share a sense of common identity and purpose.
+We used to think depression and anxiety were just about brain chemistry; now, we’re realising they’re a response to the world we live in - and that democracy can only work if enough of us can stay untriggered, feel empathy, share a sense of common identity and purpose.

 So that we feel safe instead of threatened.
 Connected instead of alone.
 Appreciated instead of unworthy.
 Proud instead of shamed.
 Powerful instead of paralysed.
 Purposeful instead of empty.